 Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

-Your refinance break-even point is when your monthly savings equal the upfront cost of refinancing.
-The simplest way to find it is to divide your total closing costs by your monthly principal-and-interest savings.
-If you expect to keep the home longer than that number of months, refinancing often makes sense, as long as the new loan does not significantly increase your total interest over time.
+Your refinance break-even point is the moment your monthly savings equal the upfront cost of refinancing, and you can find it by dividing total closing costs by your monthly principal and interest savings.
+If you plan to keep the home longer than that number of months, refinancing often makes sense, as long as the new loan does not significantly increase your total interest over time.

 Key Takeaways